klasak/push_swap/README.md

 I observed the following:

-1. The last digit in binary is the reminder (0 or 1) from the division of a decimal number by 2.
+1. The last digit in binary is the remainder (0 or 1) from the division of a decimal number by 2.
 2. The one before the last one digit in binary is:

-   0 if the reminder from the division of a decimal number by 4 is either 0 or 1.
+   0 if the remainder from the division of a decimal number by 4 is either 0 or 1.

-   1 if the reminder from the division of a decimal number by 4 is either 2 or 3.
+   1 if the remainder from the division of a decimal number by 4 is either 2 or 3.

-	Just check the following numbers (*% denotes reminder from the division):
+	Just check the following numbers (*% denotes remainder from the division):

-	Decimal 4   Reminder 4 % 4 = 0*   Binary 100
+	Decimal 4   Remainder 4 % 4 = 0*   	Binary 100

-	Decimal 5   Reminder 5 % 4 = 1 	  Binary 101
+	Decimal 5   Remainder 5 % 4 = 1 	  Binary 101

-	Decimal 6   Reminder 6 % 4 = 2 	  Binary 110
+	Decimal 6   Remainder 6 % 4 = 2 	  Binary 110

-	Decimal 7   Reminder 7 % 4 = 3 	  Binary 111
+	Decimal 7   Remainder 7 % 4 = 3 	  Binary 111

-	Decimal 8   Reminder 8 % 4 = 0 	  Binary 1000
+	Decimal 8   Remainder 8 % 4 = 0 	  Binary 1000

 	Etc..

-3. The next digit to the left in binary is 0 if the reminder from the division of a decimal number by 8 is 0, 1, 2 or 3.
-It is 1 if the reminder is 4, 5,  6 or 7.
+3. The next digit to the left in binary is 0 if the remainder from the division of a decimal number by 8 is 0, 1, 2 or 3.
+It is 1 if the remainder is 4, 5,  6 or 7.

 Etc..
 So there is a pattern.